hannu/flowdock-irc/README.md

 Two-way gateway between Flowdock flows and IRC channels.
 One-to-many mappings are also possible.
 Messages are loaded using Flowdock Streaming API and send using REST API.

+Currently chat messages, influx comments and status changes are supported.

 Requirements
 ------------